williandres/AiRoute/README.md

 # AiRoute
-My whole journey to be a data science and artificial intelligence developer /n
+My whole journey to be a data science and artificial intelligence developer.

 English / Spanish